Machine Learning and Deep Learning – What’s the Difference?

 Neural networks are algorithms that are loosely modeled on the human brain and are purpose-built to recognize patterns in data.
 Just like a human brain, they work best after they are trained to classify data that has already gone through an initial data parsing.
 Neural networks enable deep learning, as they are rather good at identifying patterns.
 But they need a baseline of training or programmed bias inputs.
 A neural network can then streamline much of the training process and create an acceptable level of bias.

 Neural networks and deep learning also enable users to access information after asking questions in conversational language.
-In place of strict keyword or Boolean type searches, chatbots like virtual legal assistants can leverage natural language processing (NLP) to access the content that is needed.
+In place of a strict keyword or Boolean type searches, chatbots like virtual legal assistants can leverage natural language processing (NLP) to access the content that is needed

 So, does your business need to better assemble, review, analyze, and manage contracts throughout their lifecycle?
 Are you seeking ways to leverage innovative technology like deep learning or machine learning?
 Is your business on a digital transformation journey?
 And are you looking for ways to include your legal department in that evolution?